 Example of usage

-This action may be used in companies who are aware of the danger entailed in letting users use corporate email without any restrictions.
-As some messages may contain unwanted content belonging to categories such as Gambling or Finances, it is practically impossible to supervise all mail in the company manually.
-With CodeTwo Exchange Rules PRO, you can define the Remove sensitive content action that will remove the unwanted content automatically from the messages that travel through Exchange if they meet the defined criteria.
+This action may be used by the companies that are aware of the danger associated with letting users access corporate emails without any restrictions.
+As some messages may contain confidential data, it is practically impossible to supervise all mail in the company manually.
+With CodeTwo Exchange Rules Pro you can define the Remove sensitive content action that will delete the unwanted content automatically from the messages that travel through Exchange if they meet the defined criteria.

 How to configure this action

-To activate the action click Add in the Actions tab and select Remove sensitive content (Fig. 2.).
+To activate the action, click Add on the Actions tab and select Remove sensitive content (Fig. 2.).

-A new action Remove sensitive content will appear in the list of actions pane while the right pane will show the action's properties (Fig. 3.).
+A new action will appear on the List of actions while the right pane will show the action's properties (Fig. 3.).

-- Removing the content - when the phrase is found it is being removed from the message content
+- removing the content - when a sensitive phrase is found it will be removed from the message content,

-- Masking the content - when the phrase is found it is being masked with **** , e.g. f***
+- masking the content - when a sensitive phrase is found it will be masked with **** in the place of letters,

-- Replacing the content - when the phrase is found it will be replaced with another chosen phrase, e.g. [replaced]
+- replacing the content - when a sensitive phrase is found it will be replaced with another chosen phrase.

-The second important aspect is the definition of phrases that will be searched for within the content of messages.
+The second important aspect is definition of phrases that will be searched by the program within the content of messages.
 The phrases can be selected on the properties pane that holds the available categories (dictionaries).
-Select the dictionary of your choice by checking the box next to it.
-Next, set the required cumulative score for a given dictionary if necessary (Fig. 5.).
+You can either select an existing category or create a new one (as described further in this article).
+Select a category (dictionary) of your choice by checking the box next to it.
+If necessary, set the required cumulative score for a given dictionary (Fig. 5.).

-If the score of all phrases found in the message reaches the required cumulative score of the associated dictionary, CodeTwo Exchange Rules PRO will take the action upon the message.
-Note that the predefined phrases in the particular categories have their score set by default.
-On the other hand, if you add a new phrase you need to set its score manually.
+If the score of all phrases found within a message reaches the required cumulative score of the associated dictionary, CodeTwo Exchange Rules Pro will apply the Remove sensitive content action on this message.
+Note that the predefined phrases in particular categories have their score set by default.
+If you are adding a new phrase, you need to set its score manually.
 Either way, you may adjust each score at any time according to your needs.

-Note that in when one particular phrase appears more than one time within the message, it will be counted only once while summing up the score of phrases and comparing it with the corresponding cumulative score of the dictionary.
+Note that when a particular phrase appears more than one time within a message, it will be counted only once while summing up the score of phrases and comparing it with the corresponding cumulative score of the dictionary.

-There are four (exceptions apply*) types of phrases that can be searched for while the program processes messages:
+There are four (exceptions apply*) types of phrases that can be searched by the program when it processes messages:

-- Regular expression - it defines a sequence of characters that forms a search pattern of phrases in messages.
-The search is performed case-insensitively as well.
-CodeTwo Exchange Rules Pro supports the standard Microsoft's .NET type of regular expressions.
+- Regular expression - it defines a sequence of characters or phrases that form a search pattern.
+The search operation is case-insensitive.
+CodeTwo Exchange Rules Pro supports the standard Microsoft's .NET Framework types of regular expressions.
 Learn more about regular expressions

-- *Algorithm - this type of sensitive content is based on the Luhn algorithm and can be used while configuring the program to search for the properly entered credit card numbers within the body of messages.
-Furthermore, it can be used for credit cards' numbers only and managed in the Credit Card dictionary (Fig. 6.).
-At the moment, by default the program can recognize credit cards numbers issued by the following providers:
+- Algorithm - this type of sensitive content is based on the Luhn algorithm and can be used to make the program search for properly entered credit card numbers within the body of messages.
+Furthermore, it can be used for credit card numbers only and managed in the Credit Card dictionary (Fig. 6.).
+Currently, the program can recognize the credit card numbers issued by the following providers:

 - American Express